-Classic, Estate and Twist balusters: The rails are pre-drilled with the proper spacing.
+Classic, Estate and balusters The rails are pre-drilled with the proper spacing.
 Attach baluster connectors to the top and bottom rails.
 Do not over-tighten screws.
 Apply silicone caulk on each connector to prevent balusters from turning or rattling after installation is complete.
 The caulk should be on the outside of the round connector, and on the inside of the designer baluster connectors.
 NOTE: Use screws (self tapping) that are included with rail kit for Classic, Estate and Twist Balusters.
 DO NOT USE screw included with baluster connectors.

-Ellipse balusters: Both top and bottom rails will be installed with the pre-drilled holes facing down to prevent water from collecting in the rail.
+Ellipse balusters Both top and bottom rails will be installed with the pre-drilled holes facing down to prevent water from collecting in the rail.
 4-1/4" on-center and equal spacing for the end spacing.
 Start by finding the center of the rail.
-Rail length \div 2 = center of rail.
+Rail length $\div 2 =$ center of rail.
 Mark every 4-1/4" from the center line to each end.
-This will leave the end spacing 4" or less on both ends and require 24 Ellipse balusters.
-Attach connectors to both rails on marked locations.
+This will leave the end spacing 4" or less on both ends and require 3 Ellipse balusters per foot.
+Attach connectors to both rails on marked locations. s.
 NOTE: Use screws (self tapping) that are included with rail kit for Classic, Estate and Twist Balusters.
 DO NOT USE screw included with baluster connectors.

-Traditional, Baroque and Arc balusters: Both top and bottom rails will be installed with the pre-drilled holes facing down to prevent water from collecting in the rail.
-Maximum 4-1/2" on-center and equal spacing for the end spacing.
+Traditional, Baroque and Arc balusters Both top and bottom rails will be installed with the pre-drilled holes facing down to prevent water from collecting in the rail.
+Maximum $4-1/2^{\circ}$ on-center and equal spacing for the end spacing.
 Start by finding the center of the rail.
-Rail length \div 2 = center of rail.
-Start the first aluminum balusters 2-1/4" on-center each side of the center line.
-Mark every 4-1/2" from these lines to each end.
-This will leave the end spacing less than 4" on both ends and require 20 aluminum balusters (Figure 5).
-Tip: Use a piece of 2x4 (3-1/2" actual) as a spacer block for the spacing between balusters.
+Rail length $\div 2 =$ center of rail.
+Start the first aluminum baluster on-center of the center line.
+Mark every $4-1/2^{\circ}$ from this line to each end.
+This will leave the end spacing less than 4° on both ends and require 2.5 aluminum balusters per foot (fig. 4).
+Tip: Use a piece of 2x4 (3-1/2° actual) as a spacer block for the spacing between balusters.

-Glass balusters: Both top and bottom rails will be installed with the pre-drilled holes facing down to prevent water from collecting in the rail.
+Glass balusters Both top and bottom rails will be installed with the pre-drilled holes facing down to prevent water from collecting in the rail.
 7-1/2" on-center and equal spacing for the end spacing.
 Start by finding the center of the rail.
-Rail length \div 2 = center of rail.
-Start the first glass baluster 2-1/4" on-center of each side of the center line.
+Rail length $\div$ 2 = center of rail.
+Start the first glass baluster on-center of the center line.
 Mark every 7-1/2" from the center line to each end.
-This will leave the end spacing 4" or less on both ends and require 12 glass balusters.
+This will leave the end spacing 4" or less on both ends and require 1.5 glass balusters per foot.
 If installing using connectors, attach connectors to both rails on marked locations.
-Tip: If face-mounting to rail, use a piece of 2x4 (3-1/2" actual) as a spacer block for the spacing between balusters (Figure 5).
+Tip: If face-mounting to rail, use a piece of 2x4 (3-1/2" actual) as a spacer block for the spacing between balusters (fig. 5).

 Step 8 Position the bottom rail between posts and center.
-Check building code Spacing of 3" is recommended, but can be more or less if codes allow (Figure 4a and 4b).
+Note: Check building code requirements for maximum spacing between deck surface and bottom of rail (sweep).
+Spacing of 3" is recommended, but can be more or less if codes allow (fig. 3).
 Mark the location of the bracket on both posts.
 Remove rail.
 Mark the screw locations and pre-drill through the post sleeve only, using a 1/4" drill bit.
-Attach each bracket to the post with two 2" long screws.
+Attach each bracket to the post with two 2" screws.